IuliiaNova/github-clone-node/README.md

 ## Postman

-for this project I have created a collection in Postman with the CRUD for reposotory and POST, GET for User
+For this project I have created a collection in Postman with the CRUD for repository and POST, GET for User

 **Get users**